Tidal heating in detached double white dwarf binaries: Tidal heating model

 As orbital energy is lost to tidal friction inside the primary, angular momentum must be conserved.
 Orbital angular momentum is redistributed to spin up the primary which has angular momentum $J_1 = r_g^2 m_1 R_1^2 \Omega_\mathrm{1}$.
 The primary rotation frequency (spin) in Hz evolves according to

-where the radius of gyration $r_g^2=0.1$ \citep{Hut1981}\footnote{Note that \cite{Hut1981} writes this equation radian/second.}.
+where the radius of gyration $r_g^2=0.1$ \citep{Hut1981}\footnote[2]{Note that \cite{Hut1981} writes this equation radian/second.}.
 The total energy in the orbit and primary spin decreases from tidal heating according to

 Unlike angular momentum, which is conserved between the orbit and primary spin via Equation~(\ref{eq:AMev2}), the energy in Equation~(\ref{eq:Etotdot}) is irreversibly lost to turbulent viscosity (internal friction) in the primary.
 We consider that this energy loss from tidal heating is accounted for by increasing the current primary luminosity, $L_1$.
-Specifically, orbital energy lost by Equation~(\ref{eq:dfdtTD}) heats the primary at a rate given by Equation~(\ref{eq:Etotdot}) {and is lost through the surface through blackbody radiation}.
-The luminosity of the primary, or equivalently the energy loss at the surface $\dot{E}_1$ assuming a blackbody is given by
+Specifically, orbital energy lost by Equation~(\ref{eq:dfdtTD}) heats the primary at a rate given by Equation~(\ref{eq:Etotdot}) {and is lost through the surface through blackbody radiation}. {We assume that the heat conduction timescale for ELM WDs are shorter than the inspiral timescale.
+So we can treat WDs as being in equilibrium at all times.} The luminosity of the primary, or equivalently the energy loss at the surface {from radiation} assuming a blackbody is given by

 Here we pause to clarify an important point about solving for the temperature $T_1$ and radius $R_1$ using Equation~(\ref{eq:lumeq}), which is that the temperature $T_1$ cannot be determined directly by equating Equation~(\ref{eq:Etotdot}) with Equation~(\ref{eq:lumeq}). $L_1$ is the energy loss at the surface of the finite temperature ELM WD.
 Until tidal interactions become important, $L_1$ is simply the residual heat since WD formation given by Equation~(\ref{eq:Lcool2}).
 Once tidal interactions affect the orbit, additional energy flux from tidal heating $\left( {\mathrm{d}E_\mathrm{tot}}/{\mathrm{d}t} \right)_\mathrm{TH}$ will contribute to increasing the luminosity, but not completely supply $L_1$.
 Therefore the temperature evolution is expressed in terms of differentials, with details shown in Appendix~(\ref{sec:tempmodel}).
 The time evolution of the temperature can be written as